Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Inside this invention of the Queen, you can visit the mill that she ordered to be built, the lake that surrounds it, the orchards and even the cowsheds, where it is said that Marie Antoinette herself milked her cows.

-Where to eat and rest at the Palace of Versailles
+Where to eat and relax at the Palace of Versailles

-Visiting the Palace of Versailles is an activity that will surely take you the whole day, so it will be necessary to take a break for lunch and recharge your batteries.
-You should know that you are not allowed to bring food inside, but nevertheless, there are several places in Versailles where you can have a bite to eat and sit down.
+Visiting the Palace of Versailles is an activity that will probably take you all day, so it will be necessary to take a break for lunch and recharge your batteries.
+You should know that you are not allowed to bring food inside, but, nevertheless, Versailles has several places to eat.

 These places are:

-You can also find stalls and kiosks throughout the Gardens where you can have a bite to eat while walking around the Palace and enjoy the spectacular surroundings.
+You will also find stalls and kiosks throughout the Gardens where you can have a bite to eat while enjoying the spectacular surroundings.
 In addition, you will also see that at the entrance and exit of the enclosure there are stores of the Palace of Versailles where you can take a souvenir.